Success in the study program is based on incarcerated participants achieving the goals of the program, which are defined as follows:

 - Expresses the desire to change from volatile emotionality to a more stable state, and commits to that process.

-- Expresses regret and remorse, including talking about the motivation to make restitution to their victims and to their family, particularly to their children if they are parents.
+- Expresses regret and remorse, including the motivation to make restitution to their victims and to their family, particularly to their children if they are parents.

 - Expresses acceptance of their situation and stops struggling against it, which can lead to experiences of joy, contentment, and peacefulness.

-This delineates an expected path of achievement for traditional mindfulness practitioners for the last 2500 years and turns out to hold true, in general, for an imprisoned practitioner as well.
+This delineates an expected path of achievement for traditional mindfulness practitioners over the last 2,500 years, and it can still hold true for an imprisoned practitioner as well.